In today's video, you're going to learn the only five free tools you need to organize your business.

 The first business tool that I want to talk to you about is Wave Apps.
-Wave is a free bookkeeping and invoicing tool, and the pros are that it's free and it's super easy to use, you can add your accountant really easily, and all of the reports that you need, such as your profit and loss report, are included!
+Wave is a free bookkeeping and invoicing tool.

 I have tried a lot of accounting tools over the last six years, like QuickBooks and Xero for example.
-I've tried so many, and Wave has always been my favorite.
-It's free and yet it beats all of these other apps that I've tried that come with a monthly cost!
+But Wave has always been my favorite.

-The cons, however, are that you can only invoice clients in your own currency, and you can't import transactions automatically from Stripe.
+The cons?
+You can only invoice clients in your own currency and you can't import transactions automatically from Stripe.
 You have to import them manually.

-What I also suggest to you is to create a monthly bookkeeping day.
+I suggest you use Wave Apps and create a monthly bookkeeping day.
 So on the same day every month, you will dedicate one or two hours to bookkeeping.

 Simply open up Wave on that day, input all of your receipts for the month, and categorize all of your transactions for the month.
 Then you are done!
 This will help you to avoid the crazy chaos that so many freelancers go through at tax season when they suddenly need to organize a year’s worth of receipts.

-Have you ever been in that situation where you're just sending 10 to 12 emails back and forth with a client, both of you suggesting dates and times for a consultation and both of you disagreeing?
+Have you ever sent dozens of back and forth emails to a client, trying to agree on a date for a consultation that works for both of you?
 It takes so much time and energy just to find a day that works for you both.

-The cons of Calendly are that the free plan only allows you to have one event type, you’ll need to upgrade to a paid plan.
+The con?
+If you need more than one event type, you’ll need to upgrade to a paid plan.
 (An event type is a category for your meeting.
-For example, I have an event type called 'Coaching call' and one called 'Coffee Chat'.
+For example, I have an event type called 'Coaching Call' and one called 'Coffee Chat'.)

-What I want you to do is stop sending clients contracts to print, sign, scan, and send back to you because what that does is make your clients jump through hoops to get booked in your schedule.
+Stop sending clients contracts to print, sign, scan, and send back to you because that makes your clients jump through hoops to get booked in your schedule.

 You guys know I talk about this tool all the time because I love it that much.
-The next tool is called Asana, and it's a free project management tool that you can use with up to 15 team members before you need to upgrade to a paid plan.
+Asana is a free project management tool that you can use with unlimited clients and up to 15 team members before you need to upgrade to a paid plan.

 Now, in case any of you don't know, a project management tool is a secure space online where you can handle your entire project with the client.
 So you can communicate with the client, send feedback and files, assign tasks to yourself or the client, assign due dates, create calendars, and more!